High Point Panthers baseball: Conference membership history (Division I only)

+High Point in the NCAA Tournament

 George S. Erath Field

 George S. Erath Field is a baseball stadium on the High Point campus in High Point, North Carolina that seats 550 people.

 Head coaches (Division I only)

 Records taken from the 2019 High Point baseball media guide.

 Year-by-year NCAA Division I results

-Records taken from the 2019 High Point baseball media guide.
+Records taken from the 2024 High Point baseball history and record book.